cdapio/cdap/cdap-docs/admin-manual/source/cdap-components.rst

 #.
 Install the CDAP components
 #.
 Configure the CDAP installation
 #.
 Start CDAP services
 #.
-Verify the CDAP installation by running an example application
+Verify the CDAP installation